Some posts contain compensated links. Please read this disclaimer for more info.

 Montenegro Travel Blog: Things To Do In Montenegro For Every Kind Of Traveler

 Famous for its soaring mountains, the glittering beach resorts of the Budva Riviera, the winter sports destination of Zabljak, as well as the UNESCO World Heritage-listed Bay of Kotor, Montenegro is bursting with both natural and cultural treasures.
 The capital of Montenegro is Podgorica, a vibrant city, and serves as an ideal starting point for exploring the country.

 The southern coastline has a Mediterranean climate, which means warm and dry summers, while winters receive most of the year’s rainfall but are still quite mild.
 The center of the country and the northern areas have a continental climate, which means the temperature depends on how high up you go, with colder temperatures at higher elevations.

-The capital city is located in the center of the country and can get very warm indeed during the summer months, while the mountains receive a large amount of rainfall, with snow still on high mountains during the spring months.
+The capital city is located in the center of the country and can get very warm indeed during the summer months, while the mountains receive a large amount of rainfall, with snow still on high elevations during the spring months.

 Things To See And Do In Montenegro